 Argentina native Jimena Calfa is a Quality Manager and ASQ Senior member who is truly involved in raising the value of quality and focusing on continuous process improvement.
 She blogs at OnQuality.info.

 Don Brecken, an ASQ Fellow, writes The Quality Advisor blog.
-Don is management faculty and Southwest Michigan business program advisor for Ferris State University, third-party auditor for Intertek Group, and owner of Quality Consulting Services, LLC.
+Don is director of quality at Commercial Tool Group, adjunct professor at Ferris State University, third-party auditor for Intertek Group, and owner of Quality Consulting Services, LLC.
 Don is an Exemplar Global Master Auditor, Exemplar Global Skill Examiner, and ASQ Certified Manager of Quality/Organizational Excellence.
-Don’s background includes quality leadership, continuous improvement, operations learning and development, management consulting, quality auditing, quality system implementation, and business improvement auditing.
+Don’s background includes quality leadership, operations learning and development, management consulting, higher-education, and business improvement auditing.

 Edwin Garro is an industrial engineer and entrepreneur from Costa Rica.
 He is the CEO of PXS Performance Excellence Solutions, a training and consulting firm focused on organizational excellence.
 He is also involved in several startups.
 He blogs about all aspects of excellence in Spanish on PXS Global.